SCF uses concurrent instances (also called concurrency or instances) to process requests or events.

 In case of insufficient account concurrency quota, an error may occur while invoking functions, which is reflected as an overrun (OverQuota) error.
 In this case, you can submit a ticket to apply for increasing the account quota.

-Configuring the reserved concurrency for a function can guarantee the available concurrency quota for the function, which doesn't need to share the account concurrency quota with other functions.
-The configured quota will be deducted from the account concurrency quota.
-Meanwhile, other functions that don't have the reserved concurrency quota configured will share the remaining concurrency quota of the account.
+Setting the reserved concurrency for a function can guarantee the available concurrency quota for the function, which doesn't need to share the account concurrency quota with other functions.
+The set quota will be deducted from the account concurrency quota.
+Meanwhile, other functions that don't have the reserved concurrency quota set will share the remaining concurrency quota of the account.

 In addition, the reserved concurrency quota is also the upper limit of the function's concurrent instances.
 The sum of concurrently running instances of specific versions cannot exceed the reserved concurrency quota.
 When the reserved concurrency quota is used up, an error may occur while invoking functions, which is reflected as an overrun (OverQuota) error.
 In this case, you can increase the reserved concurrency quota to increase the upper limit.